Skip to main content

 Advantages of running RAG systems with NetApp

-RAG applications involve retrieval of knowledge from companies' document repositories in various types such as PDF, text, CSV, Excel, or knowledge graphs.
+RAG applications involve retrieval of knowledge from companies' document repositories in various types such as PDF, text, CSV or Excel.
 This data is normally stored in solutions such as an S3 object storage or NFS on-premises as the source for data.
 NetApp has been a leader in data management, data mobility, data governance, and data security technologies across the ecosystem of edge, data center, and cloud.
 NetApp ONTAP data management provides enterprise-grade storage to support various types of AI workloads, including batch and real-time inferencing, and offers some of the following benefits:

 Target audience